 IRflex’s scientific and engineering team has vast experience in the development and manufacturing of innovative fiber-optic devices for the mid-infrared.
 Our outstanding knowledge and expertise in specialty optical fiber technology support the development and production of custom active and passive devices for the military, biomedical, and chemical sensing applications.

-We perform Small Business Innovation Research (SBIR) and the Small Business Technology Transfer (STTR) programs exploring new concepts.
+Besides working on our-own R&D projects, we also perform Small Business Innovation Research (SBIR) and the Small Business Technology Transfer (STTR) programs exploring new concepts.
 We conduct funded research and development programs to push the edges of mid-IR devices using our chalcogenide glass/fibers.

 The Small Business Innovation Research (SBIR) program is a highly competitive program that encourages domestic small businesses to engage in Federal Research/Research and Development (R/R&D) that has the potential for commercialization.
 The Small Business Technology Transfer (STTR) is another program that expands funding opportunities in the federal innovation research and development (R&D) arena.
 Central to the program is expansion of the public/private sector partnership to include the joint venture opportunities for small businesses and nonprofit research institutions.
 The unique feature of the STTR program is the requirement for the small business to formally collaborate with a research institution in Phase I and Phase II.

 IRflex has won more than 20 of SBIR (Small Business Innovation Research) and STTR (Small Business Technology Transfer) Phase I & Phase II Project awards with total value of 8 million US$ from US Government Agencies (Navy, Air Force, Army), to name some of the projects:

 - High Performance Optical Fibers for 100-Watts infrared Lasers

 - Lasers Based on Gas or Liquid Filled Hollow-Core Photonic Crystal Fibers